-At the end of grades 6 and 9, pupils' knowledge of mother tongue and mathematics and foreign language in grade 6 or third subject chosen by the minister in grade 9 is evaluated with the national assessment.
+At the end of grades 6 and 9, pupils take national examination in mother tongue and mathematics and foreign language in grade 6 or third subject chosen by the minister in grade 9.
 Assessment is mandatory for pupils.
 Results do not have any bearing on the grades; they are only additional information about the level of pupils' knowledge.